Inclusive Teaching and Learning

 Why is This Important?

-Considering students’ intersecting identities helps you connect your content to your learners, and also fosters a sense of belonging among students, cultivates empathy, and promotes resilience.
+Considering students’ needs and experiences helps you connect your content to your learners, and also fosters a sense of belonging among students, cultivates empathy, and promotes resilience.

 Foster a sense of belonging among students.